 The AMS Student Nest Sustainability Features

-Ever since we (UBC students) decided to build a new student union building, sustainability has been a core part of the new SUB project’s identity.
+Ever since we (UBC students) decided to build a new student union building, sustainability has been a core part of the Nest’s identity.
 Our new building is aiming to get LEED+ Platinum certification, which is the highest sustainable building status in North America.
 If we succeed, our building will be the most sustainable student union building in Canada.
 All thanks to our strong student sustainability culture.

 Some quick facts about the building’s inherent sustainability features: